haphgezh/Stats220/README.md

 ## A little about me:

-1. I am undertaking a degree in computer science
+1. I am undertaking a degree in *Computer Science*
 2. I am taking **STATS 220** because I enjoy stats
 3. I am interested in learning about Stats